 No matter which Lake Tahoe beach you decide to visit, be sure to check what amenities are available, if pets are allowed and if you will have to pay for parking so you don’t miss out on a day of fun in the sun.
 Learn more about the best North Lake Tahoe beaches below and what makes each so special.

 For pristine, smooth sand with views of the mountains and pine trees, head to the North Shore.
 One of the best beaches in North Lake Tahoe, Kings Beach Recreational Area is family-friendly and shallow enough for the kids to play in.
-This beach is great for jet skiing, kayaking or paddle boarding.
+This beach is great for jet skiing, paddleboarding, or kayaking Lake Tahoe.
 Surrounding the beach, you will find shops, restaurants and places to rent gear for your activity of choice.

 As you go east, the shoreline becomes rugged and the blue color of the water intensifies.
 That’s where you’ll find Sand Harbor State Park, a popular spot on the east shore.
 Sand Harbor might be one of the best beaches in North Lake Tahoe, but if you’re planning to go, go early.
 The beach’s parking lot fills up fast.
 Once you get there, this beach area offers picnic tables for day use, a boat launch and a place to rent a kayak or paddleboard.